-26 (0x1A): Set Fan Tachometer Glitch Filter (CFA-FBSCAB required)
+26 (0x1A): Set Fan Tachometer Glitch Delay (CFA-FBSCAB Required)

-The combination of the CFA735+CFA-FBSCAB+WR-FAN-X01 cable controls fan speed by using DAC (Digital-to-Analog Converter) controlling the constant current LED driver.
+The combination of the CFA735+CFA-FBSCAB+WR-FAN-X01 cable controls fan speed by using PWM.
 Using PWM turns the power to a fan on and off quickly to change the average power delivered to the fan.
-The CFA735 uses approximately 18 Hz for the PWM repetition rate.
+The CFA633 uses approximately 18 Hz for the PWM repetition rate.
 The fan's tachometer output is only valid if power is applied to the fan.
 Most fans produce a valid tachometer output very quickly after the fan has been turned back on but some fans take time after being turned on before their tachometer output is valid.

 This command allows you to set a variable-length delay after the fan has been turned on before the CFA735 will recognize transitions on the tachometer line.
-The delay is specified in counts, each count being nominally 552.5 μ S long (1/100 of one period of the 18 Hz PWM repetition rate).
+The delay is specified in counts, each count being nominally 552.5 μS long (1/100 of one period of the 18 Hz PWM repetition rate).